wkasunsampath/laravel-autocrud/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via composer: (Currently supports only for Laravel 8 & 9)

 ```bash
 composer require wkasunsampath/laravel-autocrud